moldstud/bhrugesh-mmg-frontend/README.md

 Both Jest and Enzyme are specifically designed to test React applications, Jest can be used with any other Javascript app but Enzyme only works with React.

+## Other Specifications

+1. Application is already using linters (ESLint), we can add more rules.
+2. Snappiness and Responsive design
+3. Pre-commit hooks are there

 ## Future Steps

-1. Directory name **services** can be extended later which generally used to write services at business layer ie. business logics between api and actions.
+1. Directory name **services** can be extend later which generally used to write services at business layer ie. business logics between api and actions.
 2. We can extend the use of **Redux-Persist** to persist the storage of application at different level.
 3. We can extend the use of **Error** component to better handle the exception.
 4. We can add more rules for **ESLint** as per developers convenience